- Search The Registry

 During her time with Lambert, Hendricks & Ross, she became addicted to heroin and, in the late 1950s, had an affair with the comedian Lenny Bruce, who was also having drug problems.
 She is best known as a member of the jazz vocal trio Lambert, Hendricks & Ross recording seven albums with them between 1957 and 1962.
-Their first, Sing a Song of Basie (1957), was to have been performed by a group of singers hired by Jon Hendricks and Dave Lambert with Ross brought in only as a vocal consultant.
-The resulting album was a success, and the trio became an international hit.
+Their first, Sing a Song of Basie (1957), was to have been performed by a group of singers hired by Jon Hendricks and Dave Lambert, with Ross brought in only as a vocal consultant.
+The resulting album succeeded, and the trio became an international hit.
 Over the next five years, Lambert, Hendricks & Ross toured worldwide and recorded such albums as Lambert, Hendricks, & Ross! (aka The Hottest New Group in Jazz, 1959), Sing Ellington (1960), High Flying (1962), and The Real Ambassadors (1962), written by Dave Brubeck and featuring Louis Armstrong and Carmen McRae.

 By 1960, Carol Sloane was substituting for her on tour.
 After a performance by the trio in London in May 1962, she remained in London to confront her drug addiction.
 Ross left the group in 1962 and 1964, opened a nightclub in London.
-Annie's Room hosted Joe Williams, Nina Simone, Stuff Smith, Blossom Dearie, Anita O'Day, Jon Hendricks, Erroll Garner.
+Annie's Room hosted Joe Williams, Nina Simone, Stuff Smith, Blossom Dearie, Anita O'Day, Jon Hendricks, and Erroll Garner.
 In 1963, she married actor Sean Lynch; they divorced in 1975, and he died in a car crash soon afterward.
 By that time, she had also lost her home and declared bankruptcy.